jamesaud/pypeline/README.md

 >cd pypeline
 >sudo python3 setup.py install

 Currently, you must do the full import to run the code.
-Open a python3.5 file and test:
+Open a python3.5 file and write:
 >from pypeline.pipeline.pipeline import Pipeline

 Copy the code from 'example_pipe.py' and see how it works.